 - Your debt is less than half of your income.
 This is a manageable amount that you can pay off with debt consolidation.

 - You have good credit.
-Your credit score is 650 or higher, which means you may qualify for a low-interest loan or balance transfer credit card with a 0% or low interest introductory period.
+Your credit score is 650 or higher, which means you may qualify for a low-interest loan or balance transfer credit card with a low interest introductory period.

 - You can afford payments.
 Your have enough reliable cash flow to cover the cost of a new loan.

 - You have a plan to curb your spending.
 Debt consolidation can’t fix the underlying problem of spending more than you have if that’s the source of your debt.

 - Your debt is more than half of your income.
 If you’re in too deep, another loan or credit card could make things worse.
 You might want to try a debt settlement company instead.

 - You’re facing financial hardship.
 Losing your job, going through an expensive divorce or other personal challenges can send you into a debt spiral.
 In these situations, a consolidation loan is not a safe option as it will often hurt your finances more.

 - You have poor credit.
 You’ll likely have trouble qualifying for a debt consolidation loan or a balance transfer credit card if you have poor credit.
 If you do qualify, the rates may not be low enough to make it a smart financial move.

 Getting a personal loan to consolidate debt?
 Compare these factors first

 Finding the right loan to consolidate your debt requires you to compare different features of personal loans for debt consolidation.
 You can consider the following factors: